hms-dbmi/viv/README.md

 this, look at [this](image_rendering_docs/IMAGE_RENDERING.md).
 To really make this sing, you need to use an http2 server in production (s3 is passable, though).

-### Using this in your project

-In the interest of keeping this app as lightweight and extensible as possible, there are no dependencies except for peer dependencies, which you will need to specify in your project.
-The reason for this is primarily to support export external DeckGL setups so that you might combine our layer with your own.

 ### Build

 To build the component alone via `webpack` use `npm run-script build-component`.